FTLam11/fronk-tolks/elixir-intro.md

 end
 ```

-`Fun.so_fun/1` uses the pipe operator `|>` to transform data using
+`Fun.so_fun/1` uses the pipe operator `|>` to transform data via
-chained function calls, it is similar to Unix piping `|`.  `Fun.very_fun/1`
+chained function calls, it is similar to Unix piping `|`. `Fun.super_fun/1`
-uses recursion to acheive the same result.
-Finally, `Fun.super_fun/1`
 uses a feature called **comprehensions** that uses syntactic sugar to give
-us an iteration-like mechanism.
+us an iteration-like mechanism.`Fun.very_fun/1` uses recursion,
+multi-clause functions, and pattern matching.

 ---

 ## Higher-order functions in Elixir

 Elixir has an `Enumerable` module used to iterate through collections.
-The `Enumerable.map/2` function iterates through the collection and yields
+`Enumerable.map/2` iterates through the collection and yields each member
-each member to the callback function.
-Here is the source code for `Enumerable.map/2`
+to the callback function.
+The source code is below:

 ```elixir
 def map(enumerable, fun) do